makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 -----

 The ride to work was about a four, she decided.
-She'd had better days, but this was far from her worst, even though her morning had been a seven, approaching an eight.
+She'd had better days, but this was far from her worst, even though her morning had been a seven, approaching an eight out of ten on her arbitrary scale of badness.
 Most of the time, she was able to look out the window at the passing traffic, and the rest of the time, she was able to distract herself with her phone.
 The app she used for her federated feeds gave a satisfying click every time she pulled down from the top to refresh it.

 Aiden talked to her about his upcoming day throughout the drive in his calm, soothing voice.
 That was the second best thing she loved about him: his words seemed to instill a sense of the proper temperature.
 Not the cool-to-cold obsession, nor the heat of frustration or embarrassment.